QueryBuilder — Smart UI JavaScript API

 Default value

-<smart-query-builder operator-placeholder='Operator not set'></smart-query-builder>
+<smart-query-builder operator-placeholder="Operator not set"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let operatorPlaceholder = querybuilder.operatorPlaceholder;
+const operatorPlaceholder = el.operatorPlaceholder;

 Specifies the placeholder text displayed within the condition's property field when no field is currently selected by the user.
 This text provides guidance or prompts users to select a field.